juliawisnia/Scrabble-AI/hw8/README.md

 - **USC ID**: 2096592657
 - **Email**: wisnia@usc.edu

-I WILL BE USING THE GIVEN STARTER CODE WITH THE 10 POINT DEDUCTION.
+I USED THE CODE BUY WITH THE 10 POINT DEDUCTION.

 Trie.cpp:
 My Trie is implemented by creating a root node with